How to Get Rid of Carpet Beetles

 It’s time to remedy this.

 Most carpet beetles come from two genera: Attagenus (200 species) and Anthrenus.
-The number of species in the latter genus is unknown, as existing members are often being reclassified as subspecies, new species, or shifted to or from other genera.
+The number of species in the latter genus is unknown, as existing members are frequently being reclassified.

 New species are discovered occasionally and the genus has been broken into several subgenera.
 What’s important to know is only 18 Anthrenus species are known to live in the US (which is a lot easier to deal with).